Is-Daouda/is-Engine/README.md

 2. Download the [Android SDK](https://developer.android.com/studio) and install it in **C:/Android/SDK**.
 3. Download [Android NDK android-ndk-r20b-windows-x86_64](https://developer.android.com/ndk/downloads/older_releases.html) and create a folder on your disk as follows **C:/Android/NDK** then extract the contents of the zip in this folder.
 4. Set the environment variable **ANDROID_NDK** with the path **C:/Android/NDK**.
-5. Download this [version of SFML](https://github.com/Is-Daouda/SFML-2.5.1-build-for-NDK-r20b) already compiled for Android NDK and extract it in **C:/Android/NDK/sources/sfml**.
 6. Move the **is-Engine** project to your **C:/ (C:/is-Engine)**.
 7. Open the **is-Engine** folder with **Android Studio** and start the compilation.